csiro-data-school/python/_episodes/05-syntax.md

 The "Expressions" episode provides more detail.

 ## Statements
 Python statements make use of keywords, identifiers, and expressions.
-The following statement assigns the value of the `42` expression from the last section to the variable designated by the identifier `meaning_of_life`:
+The following statement assigns the value of the `42` yielding expression from the last section to the variable designated by the identifier `meaning_of_life`:

 > ~~~
 > meaning_of_life = 3 * 10 + 12